autocme/Dnsmain/nalios_ssh_clients/README.md

 - Terminal emulation with ANSI color support

 ## PPK to PEM Key Conversion
-The module includes automatic detection and conversion of PuTTY's PPK keys to the OpenSSH PEM format required by Paramiko.
-This allows users to directly upload PPK format keys without manual conversion.
+The module includes optional conversion of PuTTY's PPK keys to the OpenSSH PEM format required by Paramiko.
+Users can enable or disable this feature using the "Auto-convert PPK Keys" option on the SSH client form.

 ### Supported PPK Formats
 - PuTTY-User-Key-File-2: ssh-rsa (Standard PPK v2)
 - PuTTY-User-Key-File: 2 (Alternate PPK v2 format)
 - PuTTY-User-Key-File-3: ssh-rsa (PPK v3)

+### PPK Conversion Options
+- **Enabled**: PPK keys will be automatically detected and converted to PEM format before connecting
+- **Disabled**: PPK keys will be used as provided, without any conversion

 ### Supported Key Types
 - RSA (ssh-rsa)